 Development of Vicious/Virtuous Circle

-Rank lists tend to have a pile on effect.
+Rank lists tend to have a pile-on effect.
 If a program is ranked highly, it sticks in all the readers’ minds.
 They will say to their colleagues, “Oh, XYZ school is great.”
-Likewise, if an article ranks a residency low on the list, that remains in the mind of its readers as well.
-I like to call it a “self-fulfilling proposition,” not based on the truth.
+Likewise, if an article ranks a residency low on the list, that remains in the mind of its readers.
+I call it a “self-fulfilling proposition,” not based on the truth.

 Emphasis On Larger Programs

-The larger a program, the more graduates know about it.
-Therefore, the lists bias toward bigger residencies just by the sheer numbers of it all.
+The larger the program, the more graduates know about it.
+Therefore, the lists show bias toward bigger residencies just by the sheer numbers.
 So, if you have a program that contains 20 residents per year, these residents will tend to vote for their programs, right?

 Each Site Within A Residency Program Can Be Different

 Even within a program, experiences can vary widely.
 Sometimes, residents barely see each other and do not rotate through all the sites within a system.
-And, one resident may spend more time at the VA hospital versus the academic center.
-So, what may be a great experience for one resident may not even resemble the reality for the remainder of the residents within the program.
+And one resident may spend more time at the V.A. hospital versus the academic center.
+So, what may be an excellent experience for one resident may not even resemble the reality for the remainder of the residents within the program.

 Residency Experience Is So Dependent On Individual Colleagues/Faculty Members/Mentors

-I always like to say the following, if you go to an OK residency program but like the folks that you work with, it will seem excellent to you.
-On the other hand, if you attend a program that by all the rankings is fantastic but you hate working with all y0ur colleagues, it will become terrible.
-So, how do you measure one person’s experience versus another when the program’s culture can vary so widely in any given year.
+I always like to say the following: if you go to an OK residency program, but like the folks you work with, it will seem excellent.
+On the other hand, if you attend a program that by all the rankings is fantastic but hate working with all your colleagues, it will become terrible.
+So, how do you measure one person’s experience versus another when the program’s culture varies widely in any given year?

 Do Residency Rank Lists Have Any Merit At All?

-Well, based on these legitimate reasons, residency ranking tends to have very little relevance for the average radiology resident as a way to choose his rank list.
-Instead, like the US News Report Annual rankings of colleges, it mostly serves as a great way to grab the attention of its readers and create a bit of buzz.
-Therefore, it serves an important purpose, but the goal is not necessarily to help out the audience that reads it.
+Based on these legitimate reasons, residency ranking tends to have very little relevance for the average radiology resident to choose his rank list.
+Instead, like the U.S. News Report Annual rankings of colleges, it primarily serves as a great way to grab the attention of its readers and create a bit of buzz.
+Therefore, it performs an essential purpose, but the goal is not necessarily to help out the audience that reads it.
 So, what is my conclusion based on the evidence?
 I’m not saying that you shouldn’t read a rank list of the best programs.
-Instead, take the results with a grain of salt and realize that a “top program” may not be tops for you!
+Instead, take the results with a grain of salt and realize that a “top program” may not be top for you!